unikraft/loupe/src/static-source-analyser/README.md

 1. Include the raw sources of the shared libraries: in this case, all the system calls directly used by the shared libraries will be detected, which may greatly overestimate the number of system calls used by the application.
 2. Include RTL files (`*.expand`) from shared libraries: in this case, the interdependency graph can be used to reduce the number of system calls (functions called by the application code only).
 The larger and more complex the graph is, the longer the analysis takes.

+Please refer to the application page to find the required libraries (see README for instance).
+You can also find which libraries are required of an application by using the `ldd` command on the corresponding dynamically-linked binary.

 Note that glibc parsing is not supported and requires manual sanitisation.

 ### RTL files analysis